-The vision of this enhanced west-east corridor has been documented in prior concept studies prepared by CFX including the SR 408 East Extension Concept Development and Evaluation Study completed in 2008.
-This study evaluated potential corridors for a new limited access facility between east Orange County and north Brevard County.
-The original study area generally paralleled SR 50 from east of SR 434 to I-95.
+The vision of this enhanced east-west corridor has been documented in prior concept studies prepared by CFX including the SR 408 Eastern Extension Concept Development and Evaluation Study completed in 2008.
+This study evaluated potential corridors for a new limited-access facility between east Orange County and north

+Brevard County.
+The original study area generally parallels SR 50 from east of SR 434 to I-95.
 After a preliminary corridor evaluation, four viable corridors were determined to meet the criteria and were further evaluated.
 These corridors are shown on Figure 1-1.
 The results of the previous study indicated that "Corridor 3B (along SR 50) met the transportation need west of SR 520, providing relief of the existing and projected future traffic congestion along SR 50 from Alafaya Trail/SR 434 to SR 520.
 This alternative diverted the greatest number of trips, had the lowest estimated cost, and had the fewest potential impacts to environmental and community resources of any of the viable corridors considered at that time.
-This corridor also provided for a potential future extension of the proposed limited access facility southeast along either the SR 520 or SR 50 corridors, affording system linkage between east Orange County and Brevard County."
+This corridor along either the SR 520 or SR 50 corridors, affording system linkage between east Orange County and Brevard County."